Ayush-Shukla02/Temperature-Light-Monitoring-System/README.md

 ## Introduction

 The primary goal of this project is to create a temperature and light monitoring system.
 The program has been developed using a Tiva C Board and other sensor like LM35 and LDR.
-We have used voltage divider method for getting the LDR readings where one resistance is used as a reference resistance and LDR’s resistance is used to calculate the surrounding light level.
+Voltage divider method is used for getting the LDR readings where one resistance is used as a reference resistance and LDR’s resistance is used to calculate the surrounding light level.
 The project uses VCC (5V), Ground, ADC PE3, PE2 and TIMER to accurately measure the data.

 ## Components

 -   Tiva Tiva TM4C123GH6PM Microcontroller
 -   Tools: IAR Embedded Workbench
 -   LM35 Temperature Sensor
--   LDR
+-   LDR (Light Dependent Resistor)
 -   Resistors

 ## Working